 This physician directory lists Pediatric Specialists of America employed physicians, as well as private practice physicians who are solely responsible for the medical services provided by them.
 All physicians are members of the Miami Children’s Hospital medical staff.

-= Physicians with the “MCH” badge are employed by Pediatric Specialists of America.
+= Physicians with the “PSA” badge by their name are employed by Pediatric Specialists of America.

 John Ragheb, M.D.